PARC-Robotics/documentation-2023/docs/getting-started-tutorials/getting-started-with-ros.md

     ```

 !!! note "MATLAB Note"
     Ensure you have the [MATLAB ROS Toolbox](https://www.mathworks.com/help/ros/ug/install-the-matlab-ros-toolbox.html) installed and configured.
-Also, ensure you add test_publisher to the MATLAB path.
+Also, ensure you add test_publisher/scripts/ to the MATLAB path.
 Instructions for this can be found in the [MATLAB documentation](https://www.mathworks.com/help/matlab/ref/addpath.html).

 !!! note "Python Note"
     You need to change the permission of the file to executable to be able to run (as done in the last command shown above).